The Science of Toddler Behaviour

 With the advantage of a broader perspective, childcare professionals, and some parents too, may notice certain patterns and contexts which always seem to have the potential to trigger bouts of ‘bad’ behaviour.
 Some of the more obvious examples are captured in Figure 1 below:

-From a practical viewpoint, Maslow’s hierarchy of needs (Maslow, 1954) is a good starting point for any discussion on toddler behaviour.
+From a practical viewpoint, Abraham Maslow’s hierarchy of needs (Maslow, 1954) is a good starting point for any discussion on toddler behaviour.
 This theory reminds us that children’s fundamental needs – including, for example, food, shelter, security and love – must all be properly met before we can ever expect them to be ready to focus on more cerebral concepts.
 That’s why a child who is unwell, overtired, hungry etc. won’t ever be at their most cooperative.

 ‘…extreme behaviours such as screaming become an act of self-preservation’